Demographics of Bangladesh: Languages

 Bangladesh has 44 indigenous languages according to Professor Shameem Reza.

+According to the Ethnologue, there are 36 indigenous living languages, which include 17 Sino-Tibetan, 10 Indo-European, 7 Austro-Asiatic and 2 Dravidian languages.

 Religion

-Population trends for major religious groups in Bangladesh (1951–2022)

 Bangladesh has a population of 165,158,616 as per 2022 census.

-Genetics

-Bangladesh has the world's highest frequency of the M form of mitochondrial DNA.
-This genetic variant spans many continents, and is the single most common mtDNA haplogroup in Asia.
-In Bangladesh it represents about 83% of maternal lineages.

-Education

-Bangladesh has a literacy rate of 74.70 percent as of 2019.
-76.67 percent for males and 71.95 percent for females.

-Migrants
+Migration

+Immigration

 According to the United Nations, there were 1,500,921 international migrants in Bangladesh in 2017.
 Estimation shows that over 1 million Rohingya Muslim refugees live in Bangladesh have arrived during the ongoing Rohingya genocide in Myanmar.
 On 28 September 2018, at the 73rd United Nations General Assembly, Bangladeshi Prime Minister Sheikh Hasina said there are 1.1-1.3 million Rohingya refugees now in Bangladesh.

 Their most common countries of origin were as follows:

 The United Nations has estimated the Bangladesh diaspora as 4,499,919 people with the greatest migration to the following countries: